BlockScience/MSML/research_notes/2024-04-18 Metrics Working Group.md

-# Metrics Working Group
+# Metrics Working Group 4/18/2024

 ## Executive Summary

 The future of metrics in MSML has a few different paths that can be taken, and as such a call is being put together to discuss some of the finer points.
+The majority of these ideas and issues are subject to change if strong arguments are presented for or against something.

 ## The Possible Roles and Uses of Metrics in MSML and Beyond